-What would it look like to live in a world without labels?
+What would it look like to live in a world without labels, a future without labels?
 Where even the technology created did not label you by gender, race, creed, sexuality and accessibility challenged.
-The challenges when it comes to technology is that, as much as we try and avoid it, bias can intentionally and unintentionally be programmed into the design.
+The challenge when it comes to technology is that, as much as we try and avoid it, bias can intentionally and unintentionally be programmed into the design.
 Diversity in the humans designing the tech as well as the diversity of the humans using the tech can be the key to overcoming these limitations.

 Facial recognition software has had problems in America where law enforcement has embraced the technology using it to track and apprehend suspects.
 NIST, the National Institute of Standards and Technology conducted a study of the facial recognition software created by companies such as Microsoft, Intel, Panasonic, SenseTime, and Vigilant Solutions amongst 99 other participants and researchers found that facial-recognition software produced higher rates of false positives for black people and Asian people than whites.
 The software had a higher rate of false positives for those groups by a factor of 10 to 100 times, depending on which algorithms were used.
 This has created a push back; ACLU senior policy analyst Jay Stanley said the NIST study is evidence that facial recognition is a “dystopian technology” and called on government agencies to stop using it.
 The ACLU has consistently opposed facial recognition and issuing the federal government to release information about their use of facial-recognition software made by Amazon and Microsoft.
 “Even government scientists are now confirming that this surveillance technology is flawed and biased,” he said.
 “One false match can lead to missed flights, lengthy interrogations, watchlist placements, tense police encounters, false arrests, or worse.”